yugabyte/yugabyte-db/docs/content/get-started/local-test/index.md

 ---
 date: 2016-03-09T00:11:02+01:00
-title: Get started (with Admin Console, manage multi-node clusters)
+title: Get started for local tests
 weight: 20
 ---

-While the single-node approach is great for developing apps locally against the YugaByte API endpoints, deploying along with YugaWare, the YugaByte Admin Console, adds the ability to test of all operational management scenarios (incl. scale up/down).
-However, this deployment does not include high availabilty of YugaWare itself and hence is not recommended for production environments.
-For production environments, use the [Get started (with HA Admin Console)](/get-started-adminconsole-ha) mode.
+The single-node approach is great for developing apps locally against the YugaByte API endpoints.
+However, it doesn't include the ability to monitor the YugaByte instances as well as test of all operational management scenarios (incl. scale up/down).
+YugaWare, YugaByte's Admin Console, is necessary for these tasks and is available as a docker-compose application that can be run locally.

+Note that this docker-compose application does not include high availabilty of YugaWare itself and hence is not recommended for mission-critical environments such as production.
+For such environments, follow the [Deploy](/deploy) section.

 ## Prerequisites